hetznercloud/apps/apps/hetzner/wireguard/README.md

 ### Reverse proxy

 This app automatically sets up a Caddy webserver as reverse proxy with automatic HTTPS using Let's Encrypt.
 You can find its configuration at `/etc/caddy/Caddyfile`.
-That's why wireguard-ui is configured to only bind locally on port 5000.
+That's why WireGuard UI is configured to only bind locally on port 5000.

 ### WireGuard config

 On first start, and each time the _Apply config_ button in the management UI is clicked, the WireGuard configuration at `/etc/wireguard/wg0.conf` is rewritten.
 There is a `wg-quick-watcher@wg0.path` systemd unit file, that triggers a `systemctl restart wg-quick@wg0` each time, the WireGuard config file is modified.
 That's how changes get applied.

-If you want to modify the `wg0.conf` manually, you should disable wireguard-ui to make sure, that your changes do not get overwritten.
+If you want to modify the `wg0.conf` manually, you should disable WireGuard UI to make sure, that your changes do not get overwritten.

 ### Firewall